This article continues from Part 1.

 Topping trees to bring them to a manageable height to improve coverage and reduce drift may be the only viable option for protecting the crop.
 I acknowledge that a great deal of nut production takes place in the upper third of the canopy, and it is beyond the scope of this article to discuss production and yield economics.
 However, when the crop is left unprotected, the yield quality is negatively impacted and it has been shown that a reduction in harvest weight is offset by the improvement in overall quality.

 Where plants are very old and overgrown (such as macadamia), it is highly recommended that the orchardist engage a local crop expert and discuss a strategy for canopy management.
 There are many benefits, including:

 - Less time to spray means more timely applications

 - Savings in gas, noise and equipment wear and tear

 - Potential for reduced off target spray drift

 Spraying large nut trees is a challenging proposition.
 A number of inter-connected factors are involved and an operator must address all of them make spraying as efficient and as effective as possible.

 - Adjust sprayer air settings first, using canopy penetration as your guide to travel speed.

-- Consider an air-assisted horizontal boom configuration to improve coverage uniformity and reduce drift.
+- Consider an air-assisted vertical boom configuration to improve coverage uniformity and reduce drift.